elek/flekszible/README.md

 # fle[ksz]ible

 Flekszible is a Kubernetes resource manager.
+It's composition based (like kustomize) instead of templates (like helm).

+Compared to kustomize or ksonnet:

+ * It's almost as powerful as them but it's more simple to use.
+The key challenge here is to find the balance between simplicity and usability.

 Features:

- 1. Based on k8s resource fragments (yaml) and mixin rules
+ 1. Zero-config: it can work without any external files
- 2. Can generate final k8s resources
+ 2. Mixins: you can define additional transformations to change k8s resources
- 3. Or can generate helm charts.
+ 3. Imports: You can compose resources from multiple sources
+ 4. Multi-tenancy: With imports you can manage multiple environments (dev,prod,...)
+ 5. Multi-instance: You can import the same template (eg. zookeeper resources) with different flavour.
+With this approach you can create two different zookeeper ring from a template to your cluster.

 ## Recipes (Features)

 ### Getting started